Country Fuzz

-Country Fuzz is the fourth studio album by American country band The Cadillac Three.
+Country Fuzz (stylized as COUNTRY FUZZ) is the fourth studio album by American country band The Cadillac Three.
 It was released on February 7, 2020 under Big Machine Records.

 Critical reception

 Country Fuzz was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 79, based on 4 reviews.